pnpm/pnpm.io/docs/symlinked-node-modules-structure.md

       └─ bar -> ../../../bar/1.0.0/node_modules/bar
 ```

-As you can see, even though the depth of the tree is bigger (`foo > bar > qar`), the directory depth in the file system is still the same.
+As you can see, even though the depth of the graph is bigger (`foo > bar > qar`), the directory depth in the file system is still the same.

 This layout might look weird at first glance, but it is completely Node.js-compatible!
 When resolving modules, Node.js ignores symlinks.
 So when `bar` is required from `foo/1.0.0/node_modules/foo/index.js`, Node.js is not using `bar` from `foo/1.0.0/node_modules/bar`.